Questions answered in the section:

 Capture Unique Screenshots Per Device

 To save time, many developers use the largest screenshots for all devices.
 This can be a mistake, as font typefaces are slightly different for each device, and scaling is not always applied correctly.
 Most visitors to your App Store page will not notice, but hard to read screenshots could put them off from downloading the app.
 If developers use smaller screenshots and then try scale them up, they will become blurry.
-The best solution is to take individual screenshots for each device your app runs on and then submit these to iTunes Connect respectively.
+The best solution is to take individual screenshots for each device your app runs on and then submit these to app stores respectively.

 Localize, Localize, Localize